agnesdeng/mixgb/README.md

 Mixgb is a scalable multiple imputation framework based on XGBoost, bootstrapping and predictive mean matching.
 The proposed framework is implemented in an R package `mixgb`.
 We have shown that our framework obtains less biased estimates and reflects appropriate imputation variability, while achieving high computational efficiency.
 For more details, please check our paper https://arxiv.org/abs/2106.01574

+## New updates:
+* User can now set different number of iterations `maxit`.
+* Added more validation checks
+* Compatible with data.table to enhance speed
+* Cross-validation to pre-tune `nrounds`

+## Under development
+* make m imputation parallel (currently users can set XGBoost parameter `nthread` for multithreading)
+* pre-tune other hyperparameters
+* Visualisation of imputed data

 ## Install `mixgb`
 If users only want to use multiple imputation through XGBoost, please install this simplified R package `mixgb`.